What Does a Condo Home Warranty Cover?

 First American Home Warranty

 First American is the only major provider that explicitly prices plans lower for condo owners.
-With nearly 40 years in the industry, they offer unlimited systems coverage and appliance caps up to $7,000.
-Their 30-day workmanship guarantee gives added peace of mind.
+Their plans include no limits on HVAC, electrical, and plumbing repairs, and their Premium tier raises appliance caps to $7,000 per appliance while covering all brands.
+A 30-day workmanship guarantee adds peace of mind.

 Liberty Home Guard

-With over 42 optional add-ons and a 60-day workmanship guarantee, Liberty Home Guard is ideal for condo owners who want to customize coverage for specific appliances.
-They're available in all 50 states and average a 4.5/5 customer satisfaction rating.
+With three plans (Appliance Guard, Systems Guard, and Total Home Guard) ranging from roughly $50 to $80 per month, plus over 42 optional add-ons and a 60-day workmanship guarantee, Liberty Home Guard is ideal for condo owners who want to customize coverage.
+They're available in all 50 states.

 AFC Home Warranty

-AFC stands out for its long workmanship guarantee (lasting the life of the plan) and flexibility in using your own contractor — a rare perk for condo owners who already have trusted repair professionals.
+AFC stands out for one of the strongest workmanship guarantees in the industry (both parts and labor guaranteed for the life of the contract) and the flexibility to use your own contractor.
+That's a rare perk for condo owners who already have trusted repair professionals or whose HOA requires approved vendors.

 Townhouses: Do They Follow the Same Rules?